🔁 ERP vs. CRM: What Is The Difference?

 Your goals should be realistic and actually reachable.

-Besides, make sure that your goals are reachable with the ERP since such software can’t cover all business processes in the company alone.
+In addition, make sure that your goals are reachable with the ERP since such software can’t cover all business processes in the company alone.

 You should ensure that there’s a motivation for every potential ERP user to actually use it.